-The proposed rule changes to installation requirements were made to improve communication between the installer and Ecology.
-This is to ensure that Ecology can be present during installation to see the tank before it is backfilled and to prohibit poor practices that have been or may be used to install tank components in the state.
+The rule amendments to installation requirements were made to improve communication between the installer and Ecology.
+This is to ensure that Ecology can be present during installation to see the tank before it is backfilled and to prohibit poor practices that have been, or may be, used to install tank components in the state.